creachadair/recipes/breads/standard.md

 When using sourdough, mix the starter so that it is equal parts flour and water.
 Then, for each measure of starter that you use, subtract one-half a measure of flour and one-half a measure of water from the starting requirements of the recipe.
 This amount may require adjustment, but it has been my experience that sourdough is a bit touchy to get working correctly, and you should not over-estimate its strength (i.e., the vigour with which it grows).

+When dissolving yeast, limit water temperature to 100–110F for active dry yeast.
+Rapid rise yeast may be able to tolerate higher, but beyond about 120F will begin to kill the organism.

 ### Plain White Bread

 - 4 t. yeast